5 Best Drywall Taping Tools in 2022

 2. MARSHALLTOWN TapeShooter Drywall Taper

-The tip is serrated, so it is very easy to tear the tape off when you are done taping a join, and obviously, you won’t need scissors.
-Side handle on the opposite side of the latched side will help you to hold the tape-shooter while you are taping easily.
+The tip is serrated, so it is very easy to tear the tape off when you are done taping a joint, and obviously, you won’t need scissors.
+The side handle on the opposite of the latched side will help you hold the tape-shooter while you are taping easily.

 Pros